NMilicic/ngx-bootstrap-product-tour/README.md

 This is a product tour library built with Angular (2+).
 `NgxBootstrapProductTourModule` is an implementation of the tour ui that uses [ngx-bootstrap](https://valor-software.com/ngx-bootstrap)  popovers to display tour steps.

+If you are using Angular 4 use package version 1.0.6 For Angular 5 user package version 2.0.1

 ## Installation

 1. `npm i ngx-bootstrap-product-tour ngx-bootstrap bootstrap`